 Does This Breed Get Along with Other Pets?

 This dog does surprisingly well with other animals despite its hunting background.
 The Pointer in these dogs may be a bit more prone to chase cats and other small mammals, but Labrador Retrievers rarely have this drive.
-As a result, German Shorthaired Labs can fit along with most cats and other small mammals with early socialization.
+As a result, German Shorthaired Labs can get along with most cats and other small mammals with early socialization.

 When it comes to dogs, you won’t have any issue with this breed.
 The dog is super playful and loving, meaning it should get along with most other dogs just fine.
 It does not have any tendencies to be overly aggressive or territorial against other canines.